mo-rjr/some-words/devoxx2022/knative.md

 This was a good talk explaining how Knative serving works on top of Kubernetes.
 I think it's essentially online here [https://tanzu.vmware.com/developer/tv/enlightning/6/](https://tanzu.vmware.com/developer/tv/enlightning/6/)

-She made the point that the key benefits of Knative serving are:
+She said that the key benefits of Knative serving are:
 * less yml
 * auto TLS
 * concurrency based on number of requests